-The district is a member of Schools Insurance Association of Washington (SIAW).
+The District is a member of Schools Insurance Association of Washington (SIAW).
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
 The program was formed on September 1, 1995, when seven mid-sized school districts in the state of Washington joined together by signing an Interlocal Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Membership as of August 31, 2023 includes 37 school districts.
+Membership as of August 31, 2024 includes 37 school districts.

 The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability, Miscellaneous Professional Liability, and Employee Benefit Liability is on a claims-made basis.
 All other coverages are on an occurrence basis.
-The program provides the following forms of group purchased insurance coverage for its members: Property, Earthquake, General Liability, Auto Liability, Equipment Breakdown, Crime, Wrongful Acts Liability, and Cyber Liability.
+The program provides the following forms of group purchased insurance coverage for its members: Property, Crime, Earthquake, General Liability, Auto Liability, Equipment Breakdown, Wrongful Acts Liability, and Cyber Liability, which are included to fit the district's various needs.

-The program acquires Liability insurance through their administrator, Clear Risk Solutions, which is subject to a per-occurrence self-insured retention (SIR) of \$500,000.
-Members are responsible for a standard deductible of \$5,000 for each claim (some member deductibles vary), while the program is responsible for the \$500,000 SIR.
+The program acquires Liability insurance is acquired through their administrator, Clear Risk Solutions, which is subject to a per occurrence Self-Insured Retention (SIR) of \$500,000.
+Members are responsible for a standard deductible of \$5,000 for each claim (member deductibles may vary), while the program is responsible for the \$500,000 SIR.
 Insurance carriers cover insured losses over \$505,000 to the limits of each policy.
 Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$500,000 SIR.
-The program also purchases a Stop Loss Policy with an attachment point of \$9,695,600, which is fully funded in its annual budget.
+The program also purchases a Stop Loss Policy with an attachment point of \$11,923,678, which is fully funded in its annual budget.

-Property insurance is subject to a per-occurrence SIR of \$500,000.
-Members are responsible for a \$10,000 deductible for each claim (some member deductibles vary), while the program is responsible for the \$500,000 SIR.
+Property insurance is subject to a per occurrence SIR of \$500,000.
+Members are responsible for a \$10,000 deductible for each claim (member deductibles may vary), while the program is responsible for the \$500,000 SIR.
 Insurance carriers cover insured losses over \$510,000 to the limits of each policy.
-Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
+Equipment Breakdown insurance is subject to a per occurrence deductible of \$10,000.
 Members are responsible for the deductible amount of each claim.

-Privacy, Security, and Technology (Cyber) insurance is subject to a per-occurrence SIR of \$250,000.
+Privacy, Security, and Technology (Cyber) insurance is subject to a per occurrence SIR of \$250,000.
 Members are responsible for a \$25,000 deductible for each claim, while the program is responsible for the remaining \$225,000 SIR.